Justink-08/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print previos working dir
+script to print the previous wd